Jennifer B. Helderman, MD, MS,

 We are proud to offer varied opportunities for our fellows to participate in clinical, epidemiological and laboratory research projects with established and respected investigators.
 Fellows are expected to complete projects under the guidance of a faculty mentor and prepare the results for presentation at national meetings and for publication.
 We recognize that graduates of pediatric residencies entering fellowships rarely have substantial experience in research.

 Consequently, a curriculum and mentorship program is devoted to research training, including regular research conferences and didactic sessions in study design, data analysis, manuscript preparation and grant writing.
-A lecture series on biostatistics and epidemiology for the neonatologist is taught every other year by Drs.
-O'Shea and Block.
+A lecture series on biostatistics and epidemiology for the neonatologist is taught each year by Drs.
+Welch, Helderman and Downey.
 A formal course in biostatistics, offered through the Department of Public Health Sciences at the Medical Center can be taken for credit or audit.

 Laboratory Research Opportunities